Facebook

 • If you own the automobile in your business, you will deduct actual expenses such as gas, insurance, maintenance, etc. You cannot deduct mileage and deduct actual expenses.
 You must choose one or the other.

-• It is likely your CRNA business is an LLC taxed as an S Corp.
-Therefore, the tax deduction for mileage is done on the S Corp tax return when the business reimburses you, the employee, for the business use of a personal automobile.
+• It’s likely your CRNA business is an LLC taxed as an S Corp.
+Therefore, the tax deduction for mileage is done on the S Corp tax return.
+This is when the business reimburses you, the employee, for the business use of a personal automobile.
 In other words, there is not a mileage deduction available to an S Corp unless it is a reimbursement made to an employee (as a sidebar, an S Corp owner is both a shareholder and an employee).

 Home Office

-Here is another example- $100 in cleaning supplies (which is a lot of cleaning supplies even for the most germaphobic Howard Hughes type) will be $100 x 5% (office size relative to house) x 37% (tax bracket) or $1.85 cash in your pocket.
+Here’s another example: $100 in cleaning supplies (which is a lot of cleaning supplies even for the most germophobic Howard Hughes type) will be $100 x 5% (office size relative to house) x 37% (tax bracket) or $1.85 cash in your pocket.
 You can’t even go to Taco Bell on that.
 See Temporary Duty Assignment below for an interesting twist on this.

 However, where the home office has a ton of tax deduction potential is mileage.
 This is the caveat alluded to earlier.
 Without a home office, your mileage or automobile expense to your contractor gig location is considered commuting and therefore non-deductible.
 Yeah, that stinks, but check the home office box, and boom, your mileage is suddenly business travel between work locations.